ibm-cloud-docs/CDN/https-faq.md

 {:download: .download}
 {:faq: data-hd-content-type='faq'}

-# FAQ for HTTPS
+# FAQs for HTTPS
 {: #faq-for-https}

-## For my CDN, what is the difference between HTTPS with Wildcard Certificate and HTTPS with SAN certificate?
+## For my CDN, what is the difference between HTTPS with a Wildcard certificate and HTTPS with SAN certificate?
 {: #for-my-cdn-what-is-the-difference-between-https-with-wildcard-certificate-and-https-with-san-certificate}
 {:faq}